The COVID-19 pandemic can be stressful for everyone. Fear, anxiety, loss of employment coupled with economic hardship may seem overwhelming.

 We understand that you may not have mental health coverage due to a loss of employement.
 We don't want that to be an obstacle for you.
 Please contact us to find out more about how we can help you.

 If you don't feel comfortable coming to the office to be seen we can arrange for telehealth services so that you can stay at home and feel safe.
-Please note that if you do come to the office you must wear a mask for everyones safety.

 With the spread of misinformation regarding COVID-19 and its effects we have provided a link to the CDC's COVID-19 information below.